Sohanmaali/RGPM_Marksheet_Project/README.md

 # RGPM_Marksheet_Project
-this project is Created by java AWT & Swing
+This project is Created by
+                          : - java AWT & Swing
+                          : - My sql Database